saltastroops/data-archive-backend/docs/server_setup.md

 pm2 install typescript && pm2 install ts-node
 ```

-After the app has been ran, you can  set the startup and save the PM2 process for when a machine restarts/reboots/crashes so that the same configurations are kept.
-When the machine starts, the process of the app is started also.

-***After running the app, then can execute the following commands***

-Set up the startup
+To run the Data Archive API with pm2, you should clone this repository first and run yarn start.

+Restarting PM2 with the processes you manage on server boot/reboot is critical.
+To solve this, you should run pm2 startup after the Data Archive API is started and is running to generate an active startup script.

 ```sh
 pm2 startup
 ```

-Save the configurations
+To freeze a process list for automatic respawn run
 ```sh
 pm2 save
 ```